StackStorm/st2-docker/README.md

 # Remove everything

-If you want to uninstall, or start from a "clean" installation, docker-compose can remove all the containers and volumes in one comamnd.
+If you want to uninstall, or start from a "clean" installation, docker-compose can remove all the containers and volumes in one command.

 ```shell
 docker-compose down --remove-orphans -v